Ticket to Ride (board game): Accessories

-Dice Expansion — On 15 January 2008, Days of Wonder foreshadowed the release of a mini-expansion, based on replacing the collection and use of trains cards with rolls of either 5 custom train dice or 3 tunnel dice, which could be used on any board map from the Ticket to Ride series.
-This expansion debuted at Spiel '08 (23 – 26 October 2008) in Essen (Germany) before its general release on October 2008 for $20 / €18.
-On BoardGameGeek, this mini-expansion currently has a "complexity rating" of 1.53 out of 5.
-The response to this min-expansion was luke warm.
-On Board Gaming, the expansion only received a 5.2 out of 10 from 37 votes with a comment "Since you’ll be able to claim routes almost every turn, the game goes quite a bit faster.
-You also won’t be holding cards in your hand, which some players like, and others don’t.
+Dice Expansion — On 15 January 2008, Days of Wonder foreshadowed the release of a mini-expansion, based on replacing the collection and use of train cards with rolls of either 5 custom train dice or 3 tunnel dice, which could be used on any board map from the Ticket to Ride series.
+This expansion debuted at Spiel '08 (23 – 26 October 2008) in Essen (Germany) before its general release in October 2008.
+As of 1 August 2026, on BoardGameGeek, this mini-expansion has a "complexity rating" of 1.52 out of 5.
+The response to this mini-expansion was lukewarm.
+On Board Gaming, the expansion only received a 5.2 out of 10 from 37 votes with a comment "Since you'll be able to claim routes almost every turn, the game goes quite a bit faster.
+You also won’t be holding cards in your hand, which some players like, and others don't.
 The downside is that you lose the anticipation the cards bring."
 Shannon Appelcline (RPG), awarding it a 4 out of 5 for 'style' and a 3 out of 5 for 'substance', wrote "Ticket to Ride: The Dice Expansion isn't for everyone, but if you're looking for lighter and more casual play, particularly for games with children, then it's a fun and clever supplement to Ticket to Ride."
-It currently has an 'Adjusted Geek' rating of 5.541, and an average rating of 5.69, out of a vote of 854 members.
+As of 26 April 2025, it currently has an 'Adjusted Geek' rating of 5.540, and an average rating of 5.69, out of a vote of 860 members.